 To learn more about how to best partner with mass media publishers in your affiliate program, reach out to our team.

 Vikki Danielson is Associate Director of Publisher Development in Partnerships & Insights at Acceleration Partners.

-*although this data isn’t representative of our entire client portfolio, it does represent a diverse subset of clients who partner with mass media publishers within their affiliate programmes.
+*although this data isn’t representative of our entire client portfolio, it does represent a diverse subset of clients who partner with mass media publishers within their affiliate programs.